Choosing a Course

 Building the Curriculum 4

-It is our aim to ensure that all pupils are able to properly articulate the skills for learning, life and work that they have developed not only in the curriculum, but also from their wider achievements.
-The Larbert High School Skills Framework has been designed with our pupils at the centre and will provide the foundations for our pupils to understand what skills are, ways they can develop them, and most importantly how to articulate those skills to gain entry to a positive destination.
+It is our aim to ensure that all pupils are able to confidently articulate the skills for learning, life and work that they have developed, not only through the curriculum, but also through their wider achievements.
+Our revised Larbert High School Skills Framework uses the SDS Meta-Skills Framework and has been designed with our learners at its centre.
+It provides a clear and shared language that supports pupils to understand what skills are, how they are developed over time and, crucially, how to evidence and articulate them when moving towards a positive destination.

-Through profiling activities within Faculties from S1 to S6 and during time in MESP, pupils are given opportunities to reflect on the skills they have developed and on their latest and best achievements.
-Pupils, with their teachers, discuss the language of skills and over their time in school will develop strategies to be able to confidently talk about their skills and the development of their skills.
-They will also be encouraged to set personal goals for their curriculum and wider achievements which they aim to achieve in the near future.
+Through learner conversations in S1 to S6 and through planned learning in MESP, pupils are given regular opportunities to reflect on the skills they are developing and to identify their latest and best achievements.
+With support from teachers, pupils engage in purposeful dialogue around the language of skills and, over time, develop the confidence and strategies needed to talk about their strengths, progress and next steps.
+Pupils are also encouraged to set personal, skills-based goals linked to both their curriculum learning and wider achievements.

-The publication Larbert High School's Skills Framework provides pupils, parents, partners and staff with a 'one-stop-shop' for skills that are desirable in learning, life and work alongside a description of what that skill means.
-There are also success criteria that illustrate how a skills can be developed.
-Our Skills Framework is available on our website at www.larberthigh.com.
+Larbert High School’s Skills Framework provides pupils, parents, partners and staff with a clear and accessible ‘one-stop-shop’ outlining the skills required for learning, life and work.
+Each skill is clearly defined and supported by success criteria that illustrate progression and development over time.
+The framework promotes consistency, shared understanding and high expectations for all learners and is available on our website at www.larberthigh.com.